Boston Creme Poke Cake Recipe

 Cake, cream, and chocolate make one of the best desserts of all time!
 Go now to get this simple and delicious Boston Creme Poke Cake Recipe

 It is Friday night and that means DESSERT TIME!
 It has been a long week.
-The kids are stir crazy being cooped up in the house and I am stir crazy trying to keep everyone busy.
+The kids are stir crazy being cooped up in the house, and I am stir crazy trying to keep everyone busy.
 The last thing I wanted to do was make a huge mess in the kitchen.
 I wanted a dessert that was sweet, delicious, and super easy.
-This Boston Creme Poke Cake fit the bill.
+This Boston Creme Poke Cake recipe is all that and more!

 Boston Creme Poke Cake

 - 1 box yellow cake mix prepared according to package

 - 5.1 oz instant vanilla pudding mix box

 - 3 cups milk